cognitive-catalyst/annotation-assist/README.md

 corpus which defines the system purview.

-This system is a tool to grade the output any type of question/answering system, but has special accomodations currently built in to export the annotations to the "Watson Engagement Advisor" (WEA).
-Therefore it can be used in one of two ways:

-1. To collect human feedback from any q/a system (imported via csv), display analytics on the feedback, and export the results to a csv file.
+This system is a tool to grade the output any type of question/answering system.
+To collect human feedback from any q/a system (imported via csv), display analytics on the feedback, and export the results to a csv file.
-2. To collect human feedback on system log files of a WEA instance, associate the answer with all of the possible answers in that WEA instance, and export the annotations via the administrator ID XMGR for your specific WEA instance.

 INITIALIZE